railslove/meine-checkins/README.md

 Once you have setup your environment

+- add an `.env` file with the values at `.env.sample` (app can run without but sentry will not work)
 - install dependencies with `yarn install` and then `cd ios && pod install`
 - run the development server with `yarn start`
 - build the app and run it on a device with `yarn ios` or `yarn android`